WHAT IS A CHORD SUBSTITUTION? 5 ESSENTIAL JAZZ CHORD SUBSTITUTIONS YOU NEED TO KNOW

 What is a Chord Substitution?

-The substituted chord often provides new and creative harmonic interest while maintaining the original chord progression’s overall structure and direction.
+• The substituted chord often provides new and creative harmonic interest while maintaining the original chord progression’s momentum and function.

-This technique is widely used in many music genres, including jazz, classical, and popular music, to add variety and complexity to the harmony.
+This technique is widely used in many music genres, including classical and popular music, to add variety and complexity to the harmony.
+However, it is most commonly used in jazz music.

 The Importance of Learning Jazz Chord Progressions Before Practicing Chord Substitutions